EttienneS/Scripts/README.md

 iex ((New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/EttienneS/Scripts/master/create-runoncekey.ps1"))
 ```

-This creates a runonce key on the machine.
+This creates a registry key on the machine that will fire powershell script when anybody logs on.
 The key will tell Windows to download the latest version of [go.ps1](./go.ps1) and execute it.

 ## Authors